wshafer/assetmanager-expressive-test/README.md

-# Asset Manager Zend Framework Sandbox
+# Asset Manager Zend Expressive Sandbox

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-It's designed to be a quick test bed for the Zend Framework integration.
+This is a skeleton application using the Zend Expressive module system.
+It's designed to be a quick test bed for the Zend Expressive integration.

 ## Installation